 A student's enrollment status is determined at the end of the Add/Drop Period.
 The student is charged the applicable tuition rate for the number of semester hours in which the student is enrolled.
 Federal student financial aid program assistance for which the student may be eligible is then calculated and paid, in accordance with regulations, based on the student's enrollment status.
-Direct student loans and PLUS loans for first-time students are scheduled for disbursement on or after the 31st calendar day from the first day of the semester.
-University merit and need-based grants and scholarships, if any, are credited to the student's account in week 4 or thereafter during the semester.
+All Financial Aid, including federal based aid, is disbursed after the 30th day of the term.
 Advance payment of an estimated credit balance resulting from anticipated institutional financial aid awards is prohibited.